Bishwash076/Assignment-on-data-science/README.md

 Custom Model: Built by defining and justifying methodology.
 -------------------------------------------------------------------------------------------------------------------------------------------

-See Process flow chart.png for methodology for solving this problem.
+See Process flow chart.png for methodology used for solving this problem.